PixNyb/dockerised-vscode/README.md

 During the build process, you can pass the following arguments to customise the image:

 - `USERNAME`: The username to use when running the container.
 Defaults to `vscode`.
-- `DOCKER_GID`: The GID of the Docker group on the host machine.
-Defaults to `999` (the default GID of the Docker group on most systems).

 For example, to build the image with a custom username: